Importance of Polysaccharides

-When a large number of monosaccharide units are joined together by a glycosidic linkage then polysaccharides are formed.
+When many monosaccharide units are joined together by a glycosidic linkage then polysaccharides are formed.
 These are commonly found in nature.
 They also act as food storage or structural materials.

-First of all, let us discuss about starch from where we will move on to other polysaccharides such as Glycogen and Cellulose.
+First, let us discuss starch from where we will move on to other polysaccharides such as Glycogen and Cellulose.

-- Cellulose: This is one of the most abundant organic substances that are present in plant kingdom.
+This is one of the most abundant organic substances that are present in the plant kingdom.
 It is one of the major constituents of the plant cells.
-These are the polysaccharide which forms straight chain and is composed of only β -D-glucose units and are joined by glycosidic linkage between the first carbon of the glucose unit and fourth carbon of the next glucose unit.
+These are the polysaccharide which forms a straight chain and is composed of only β -D-glucose units and are joined by the glycosidic linkage between the first carbon of the glucose unit and fourth carbon of the next glucose unit.

-- Glycogen: In an animal’s body the carbohydrates are stored in the form of glycogen.
-This is also called as animal starch as its structure is somewhat similar to amylopectin and it has many branches.
-It is present in liver, muscles as well as in brain.
+In an animal’s body the carbohydrates are stored in the form of glycogen.
+This is also called animal starch as its structure is somewhat similar to amylopectin and it has many branches.
+It is present in liver, muscles as well as in the brain.
 The enzymes break down the glycogen into glucose whenever the body needs it.
 We can also find glycogen in yeast and fungi.
-For any other information contact our Byju’s mentors who are always there to help you.
+For any other information contact our BYJU’S mentors who are always there to help you.